hotei/colorlist/README-colorlist.md

 The main difference between the packages is that Brendans provides pre-named variables representing colors.
 For example colors.Black is an RGBA value in his package.
 I chose to go the route of color lookup tables.
 The same value in my package would be colorlist.ColorVal("black").
+You can also specify color values with rgb hex codes.
+Evaluating colorlist.ColorVal("#f5F5f5") returns the same result as colorlist.ColorVal("WhiteSmoke")  This can be useful if you're using a color picker from PhotoShop or Gimp to grab specific colors.

 There are advantages and disadvantages to both approaches.
-In his system a bad color name results in a compile time error.
-In mine it results in a default color (black) being substituted but the program continues to run.
-An advantage of my system is that configuration files can easily map colors from strings to RGBA values.
+In his system a bad color name results in a compile time error - which is not always a bad thing.
+In mine it results in a default color (black) being substituted but the program continues to run - though of course it might not produce the expected colors (unless you spelled it "blackk" :-) .

+With my system configuration files can easily map colors from strings to RGBA values.
 You can also add your own colors to the maps on the fly and even change the existing color values if you wish.